RedCarpetDotDev/python-image-filter-take-home/readme.md

 7. Please provide a review of the pull request where you provide suggestions for converting the `apply_filter` function from vanilla python to making use of numpy instead, along with any other comments or alterations you believe should occur.
+Please make sure to provide constructive feedback as if you were doing a pull request for a peer.
 If you have any questions, feel free to email jared@redcarpet.dev.

 6. Leave the PR in review, do not merge it.